 Physiology of Walking and Engineering Rehabilitation Laboratory

-Secondarily, the laboratory has a major research arm that is dedicated towards understanding neurophysiological changes in aging adults with Down Syndrome.
-This research employs MEG brain imaging to identify new biomarkers that can be used to recognize the pre-clinical signs of dementia, and the assessment of new treatment approaches that are on the horizon for Alzheimer's disease.
+Secondly, the laboratory has a major research arm that is dedicated towards understanding neurophysiological changes in aging adults with Down Syndrome.
+This research employs MEG brain imaging to identify new biomarkers that can be used to recognize the pre-clinical signs of dementia, and assess new treatment approaches that are on the horizon for Alzheimer's disease.